NethServer/docs/administrator-manual/en/samba.rst

 * :guilabel:`SUBMIT` changes.
 You will be prompted for an user name and
   password: provide AD ``administrator`` or any other account credentials with permissions to join the machine to the domain.

+.. note:: For Email integration with AD, refer also to
+          :ref:`email_ads`.

 .. rubric:: Footnotes